AUDIO

 The Baby Napping is available on all streaming platforms.

-VIDEO EXPERIENCE
+VIDEO

 While at Columbia, Rachel also took some courses in video production and broadcast news reporting.
 Here are some news pieces she produced, shot, and created on her own.